Deductible vs. premium

 Now that you know the difference between premiums and deductibles, it’s time to protect your business from liability.
 With Thimble, you can purchase on-demand insurance policies that have a policy limit of $1,000,000 or $2,000,000 and (like we talked about) $0 deductible.

-Select a policy by the hour, day, or month.
+Select coverage by the hour, day, or month.
 Thimble is redefining the insurance industry by covering only you when you’re working, and saving when you’re not.
 Thimble’s General Liability Insurance has a zero-dollar deductible, incredibly affordable premiums, access to unlimited COIs, and free Additional Insureds.

 Do you have an upcoming job and lack coverage?
 Just visit the Thimble mobile app or website and get started.
 In 60 seconds, you can go from being exposed to having a Certificate of Insurance.
 It’s that easy.
 It’s Thimble.